1610ayush/Ignite/README.md

 - Redux: State management tool to efficiently manage application state.

 - RAWG API: API for fetching comprehensive game data, including upcoming, popular, and new games.

-## Deployment

-The React Ignite App is deployed on GitHub Pages and can be accessed using the following link: [React Ignite App Deployment]([https://1610ayush.github.io/](https://1610ayush.github.io/Ignite/))

 ## Getting Started